Tech Isn’t Just My Hobby. It’s My Story.

 But the true turning point came when i started elementary school.
 I was sitting bored at my desk, when I noticed teacher, struggling at playing the DVD that came with the English book.
 I saw the VLC icon on the teacher’s desktop, so i stood up and told her: “You should use VLC to play the DVD.
 You see that traffic cone on the desktop?”.

-Not even the time to finish talking that she screamed at me this: “I AM OLDER THAN YOU I KNOW THINGS BETTER THAN YOU!!!”.
+Not even the time to finish talking that she screamed at me: “I AM OLDER THAN YOU I KNOW THINGS BETTER THAN YOU!!!”.

 Well, in the end, she ended up using VLC, like i told her.